LicensePlates.cc

 Passenger

 New Jersey passenger plates changed from embossed to flat by A10-EFF in April 2014.
-The FQ- suffix series was later skipped.
 The last embossed plate was possibly T99-EEK, highest embossed observation R40-EEK.
-No suffixes between EEL and EFE have been observed and there was no overlap between the embossed and flat plates.

-New Jersey stopped issuing new passenger license plate stickers around RVA-prefix series on October 1, 2004 and ceased for renewals as of Jan.
-1, 2005.
+New passenger license plate stickers not issued after RVA-prefix series on October 1, 2004, ceased for renewals on Jan.
+1, 2005 and sticker boxes were dropped from new plate production by 2006.

 2004+ current 3M low PXS-prefix, more pronounced bottom border, standard middle 3M holograms.